 We love having Annie’s skills and flavour influencing our journey and face.
 [She now loves the instagram grid as much as Dion!]

-Project management is what Joss truly enjoys.
-With a background in the building industry – which includes property management, Joss keeps the team at 106 Architects in order and all elements of the business side running smoothly.
+With a background in Finance within the building industry, Georgia keeps the team at 106 Architects in order and all elements of the business side running smoothly.

-Joss has found that 106 Architects looks to provide a fresh and innovative design stance when it comes to the building process.
-It is Joss’s experience and knowledge we’ve found to be vital within the studio.
+Georgia has found that 106 Architects looks to provide a fresh and innovative design stance when it comes to the building process.
+It is Georgia’s experience and knowledge we’ve found to be vital within the studio.